Skip to Content

 An Introduction to the Azalea

-Azaleas come in a variety of sizes and may grow low to the ground or soar as tall as 25 feet.
-They thrive both indoors and outdoors.
+Azaleas come in a variety of sizes; they may grow low to the ground or stand as tall as 25 feet!

 Care Guidelines

-It does not matter if your azalea is located inside or outside; you should follow the same guidelines for care.
-If you live in a warm climate, select azaleas planted in larger three-gallon containers over a smaller one-gallon pot.
+If you live in a warm climate, choose azaleas planted in larger three-gallon containers instead of smaller one-gallon pots.

-Small azalea plants with a smaller root system must struggle to receive water when the weather is warm or hot.
+Small azalea plants with a smaller root system struggle to receive water in higher temperatures.

 Some Basic Tips